gallexi/darray/README.md

 ```C
 void* da_alloc(size_t nelem, size_t size);
 ```
 The function signature of `da_alloc` is identical to that of `calloc` and is used the same way where `nelem` is the initial number of elements (length) of the array and `size` is the `sizeof` each element.
-Elements of a darray initially contain garbage values.
+Unlike with `calloc`, elements of a darray initially contain garbage values.

 ```C
 // Allocate a darray of foo on the heap with an initial length of 15.
 foo* my_arr = da_alloc(15, sizeof(foo));
 ```

-Unlike `calloc`, `da_alloc` can be called with `nelem` equal to `0`.
+Also unlike `calloc`, `da_alloc` can be called with `nelem` equal to `0`.
 You will simply be left with a darray of zero elements.
 The function call
 ```C
 foo* my_stack = da_alloc(0, sizeof(foo));
 ```
-can be used to declare an empty array-based stack of `foo`.
+can be used to declare an empty array-based stack of `foo` type elements.

 Be aware that the `size` parameter is stored internally by the darray and is used throughout the library for pointer math.
-If the `size` parameter doesn't match the `sizeof` contained elements many darray functions will have undefined behavior.
+If the `size` parameter doesn't match the `sizeof` contained elements, many darray functions will have undefined behavior.

 #### da_alloc_exact
 Allocate a darray of `nelem` elements each of size `size`.
 The capacity of the darray will be be exactly `nelem`.